BMI and Performing Rights

 BMI is a Music Performing Rights Organization

 A “performing right” is granted by the U.S. Copyright Act to owners of musical works to license those works for public performance.
-Businesses which typically license music include broadcast radio and TV stations, cable radio and TV stations, places such as nightclubs, hotels, discos, and other establishments that use music in an effort to enhance their business.
+Businesses which typically license music include broadcast radio and TV stations, cable radio and TV stations, places such as nightclubs, hotels, breweries, and other establishments that use music in an effort to enhance their business.

-There are hundreds of thousands of establishments - radio and television stations, nightclubs, hotels, amusement parks and the like - in the U.S. where music is publicly performed.
+There are hundreds of thousands of establishments - radio and television stations, nightclubs, hotels, amusement and theme parks and the like - in the U.S. where music is publicly performed.
 It would be virtually impossible for individuals to monitor these music users themselves.
 Therefore, BMI acquires rights from writers and publishers and in turn grants licenses to use its entire repertoire to users of music.
 BMI collects license fees from each user of music BMI licenses, and distributes to its writers and publishers all the money collected, other than what is needed for operating expenses.

 BMI only licenses performing rights, and only non-dramatic performing rights at that.
 (The right to perform shows -known as the “grand right” - such as “Fiddler On The Roof” or “Cabaret,” on the legitimate stage must be obtained directly from the publishers of the music or the producers of the show).

 Songwriters and publishers also receive payments from mechanical licenses.
 A mechanical license is written permission from the publisher to manufacture and distribute a record, CD or audio tape for a specific copyrighted composition.
 The amount of the royalty paid to a songwriter from a mechanical license is determined by how many recordings are sold.
 BMI does not license such things as the making of phonograph records or the printing of sheet music.